Articles

 7 best digital signage content managers

-Here's a list of the best digital signage content management systems for any budget or use case.
+Here's a detailed look at the 7 best digital signage content management systems for any budget or use case.

 1. Juuno

-Juuno is a beautifully simple, browser-based digital signage content manager designed with small businesses in mind.
-It lets you create engaging playlists and automated schedules to display a mix of content types—from social media feeds and staff highlights to menus and product promos—on any smart TV or browser-enabled device.
-With an intuitive, playlist-style interface, Juuno feels familiar and easy to use, even for non-technical users.
-It’s ideal for restaurants, offices, salons, and retail spaces that want to manage digital signage without complex enterprise features or the hassle of external media players.
-Plus, Juuno offers powerful tools like Canva integration, team collaboration, and workspace customization for agencies or multi-location operations.
+Juuno is a beautifully simple, browser-based digital signage content manager designed with small businesses and white-label resellers in mind.
+It lets you create engaging playlists and automated schedules to display a mix of content types — social media feeds, staff highlights, menus, dashboards, product promos — on any smart TV or browser-enabled device.
+With an intuitive, playlist-style interface, Juuno feels familiar and easy to use, even for non-technical staff.

 Features: